csprite/csprite/README.md

 > the software, Intended for developers.
 If you're an user, Please
 > visit [csprite.github.io](https://csprite.github.io)_

-The software currently only supports Linux & Windows with plans for expanding to Mac, & Possibly various other operating systems as well.
+The software currently only supports Linux & Windows 7 or Later with plans for expanding to Mac, & Possibly various other operating systems as well.

 You can download pre-built binaries of the software [here](https://github.com/csprite/csprite/actions/workflows/build.yml?query=branch%3Ac) (Requires login).